 Celebrating local heroes, inspiring our community.

-In 2019, the North Shore Sports Hall of Fame is relaunching with a brand new awards program to celebrate the legacy of the North Shore’s greatest athletes, coaches, sport builders and teams who have created a legacy through their lifetime of sport accomplishments.
+The North Shore Sports Hall of Fame celebrates the achievements of the North Shore’s greatest athletes, coaches, sport builders and teams who have created a legacy through their lifetime of sport accomplishments.

 - Henry Baker, lacrosse player